-(d) carry out such investigations into the financial affairs of the district municipality as the Council of the district municipality may request; and (e) perform such other functions as may be prescribed.
-Municipal Public Accounts The primary Terms of Reference of the MPAC, in addition to other relevant functions, are as follows: Committee (MPAC) (a) Shall not be responsible for policy formulation; , , (b) May engage directly with the public and consider public comments when received and will be entitled to request documents or evidence from the Accounting Officer; (c) Shall have permanent referral of documents as they become available relating to: (i) in-year reports of the CWDM; (ii) financial statements of the CWDM as part of its oversight process; (iii) audit opinion, other reports and recommendations from the Audit Committee; (iv) information relating to compliance in terms of Sections 128 and 133 of the MFMA; (v) information in respect of any disciplinary action taken in terms of the MFMA where it relates to an item that is currently serving or has served before it; (vi) any other audit report of the CWDM; and (vii) performance information of the CWDM. (d) Shall consider and evaluate the content of the Annual Report and make recommendations to Council when adopting an oversight report on the Annual Report; (e) In order to assist with the conclusion of matters that may not be finalised, information relating to past recommendations made on the Annual Report must also be reviewed, relating to current in-year reports, including the quarterly, mid-year and annual reports; (f) Shall examine the financial statements and audit reports of the CWDM and in doing so, consider improvements from previous statements and reports and evaluate the extent to which the Audit Committee and the Auditor-General's recommendations have been implemented; (g) Shall promote good governance, transparency and accountability on the use of municipal resources; (h) Shall recommend or undertake any investigation in its area of responsibility after reviewing any investigation report already undertaken by the CWDM or the Audit Committee; necessary; (j) Shall conduct investigations into unauthorised, irregular and/or fruitless and wasteful expenditure in (j) Shall conduct investigations into unauthorised, irregular and/or fruitless and wasteful expenditure in accordance with Section 32(2)(a)(ii) of the MFMA and Regulation 74 of the Municipal Budget and Reporting Regulations, 2008; (k) Shall perform any other functions within its area of responsibility assigned to it through a resolution of Council.
+COMMITTE ES (OTHER THAN MAYORAL / EXECUTIVE COMMITTEE) AND PURPOSES OF COMMITTEES Municipal Committees Purpose of Committee (d) carry out such investigations into the financial affairs of the district municipality as the Council of the district municipality may request; and (e) perform such other functions as may be prescribed.
+Municipal Public Accounts Committee (MPAC) The primary Terms of Reference of the MPAC, in addition to other relevant functions, are as follows: (a) Shall not be responsible for policy formulation; (b) May engage directly with the public and consider public comments when received and will be entitled to request documents or evidence from the Accounting Officer; (c) Shall have permanent referral of documents as they become available relating to: (i) in-year reports of the CWDM; (ii) financial statements of the CWDM as part of its oversight process; (iii) audit opinion, other reports and recommendations from the Audit Committee; (iv) information relating to compliance in terms of Sections 128 and 133 of the MFMA; (v) information in respect of any disciplinary action taken in terms of the MFMA where it relates to an item that is currently serving or has served before it; (vi) any other audit report of the CWDM; and (vii) performance information of the CWDM. (d) Shall consider and evaluate the content of the Annual Report and make recommendations to Council when adopting an oversight report on the Annual Report; (e) In order to assist with the conclusion of matters that may not be finalised, information relating to past recommendations made on the Annual Report must also be reviewed, relating to current in-year reports, including the quarterly, mid-year and annual reports; (f) Shall examine the financial statements and audit reports of the CWDM and in doing so, consider improvements from previous statements and reports and evaluate the extent to which the Audit Committee and the Auditor-General's recommendations have been implemented; (g) Shall promote good governance, transparency and accountability on the use of municipal resources; (h) Shall recommend or undertake any investigation in its area of responsibility after reviewing any investigation report already undertaken by the CWDM or the Audit Committee; (i) Shall request the support of both the internal and external auditors in an advisory capacity when necessary; (j) Shall conduct investigations into unauthorised, irregular and/or fruitless and wasteful expenditure in accordance with Section 32(2)(a)(ii) of the MFMA and Regulation 74 of the Municipal Budget and Reporting Regulations, 2008; (k) Shall perform any other functions within its area of responsibility assigned to it through a resolution of Council.